 In order to know if your safety program is working, you’ve got to measure it.
-As we conclude our discussion about behavior-based safety, we’re going to take a look at what goes into measuring the effectiveness of your safety programs and how to communicate losses and achievements to your workers.
+In this post, we’re going to take a look at how to measure safety and the effectiveness of your safety programs and how to communicate losses and achievements to your workers.

 How Do You Measure Safety?